 Typical Symptoms of Gluten Sensitivity

 So what other symptoms occur in sensitive patients?
 An over-reactive immune response can lead to an autoimmune similar to celiac disease.
-In this instance however, there are many tissues that can be attacked.
-Most commonly, the white blood cells attack thyroid cells because surface proteins on the cell which is similar the gliadin proteins, this is called Hashimoto’s thyroiditis.
-Furthermore, recent research is strongly suggesting that many diseases that were never considered to be autoimmune in nature may be connected to gluten intolerance including: Alzheimer’s, Parkinson’s, multiple sclerosis, type 1 (and 1.5) diabetes, pernicious anemia, cerebellar ataxia, and even severe anxiety!
+In this instance, however, there are many tissues in the body that can be attacked.
+Most commonly, the white blood cells attack thyroid cells because of surface proteins on the cell which is similar to the gliadin proteins, this is called Hashimoto’s thyroiditis.
+Furthermore, recent research is strongly suggesting that many diseases that were never considered to be autoimmune in nature may be connected to gluten intolerance including Alzheimer’s, Parkinson’s, multiple sclerosis, type 1 (and 1.5) diabetes, pernicious anemia, cerebellar ataxia, and even severe anxiety!

 Less dramatic symptoms include general fatigue, brain fog, a wide assortment of digestive symptoms (bloating, gas, constipation, diarrhea, etc), generalized body inflammation, and decreased libido to name just a few.

 To help diagnose both celiac disease and gluten sensitivity practitioners commonly rely on blood tests developed by the various national labs around the U.S. They can often detect both conditions as mentioned above.
 However, there are superior tests that I use in my practice that are sensitive and test for more variables than the standard test.

 I routinely test for celiac disease in many of my patients regardless if they have digestive symptoms because of the increased risk of death in so-called “non-symptomatic” celiac positive patients.
 I suspect this will be commonplace in the future, but I preferred not wait for everyone else in the medical field.